 If you receive a divorce settlement, an inheritance or another lump sum of money you need to carefully plan what to do with the money.
 Unless you are very financially stable and debt free, spending most of the money on a holiday or a new car is not the most sensible use of the money – instead first use the money to improve your financial security.

-Firstly, take stock of your current finances.
-Consider what debt you have, how much savings you have, and any essential purchases that need to be made?
+Take stock of your current finances.
+Consider what debt you have, how much you have in savings, and any essential purchases that need to be made.
 If you have a financial advisor, you might like to seek their advice.